UW-GDA/gda_course_2021/resources/students/student_initial_setup.md

     * This is what we will use for interactive, inline discussion on notebooks that you submit
     * Sign up for the free/educational plan and link to your Github account
 1. If you have not already done so, please sign up for an institutional Google account using your UW email address.
 I will use Google Docs for some material and Google Drive for some data distribution, and I will only enable access for UW Google accounts (not personal accounts).
-1. Install/upgrade QGIS on your computer
+1. Optional: Install/upgrade QGIS on your computer
     * [QGIS Notes](../qgis_notes.md)